neuralvis/elpa-mirror/melpa/vc-hgcmd-readme.txt

 It's very useful on `vc-retrieve-tag'.
 You can specify -C to run hg update with -C flag and discard all uncommitted changes.

-- Filenames in vc-annotate buffer are hidden
+- Filenames in vc-annotate buffer is omitted
-They are needed to annotate changes across renames but mostly useless in annotate buffer. vc-hgcmd removes it from annotate buffer but keep it in text properties.
+They are mostly useless in annotate buffer.
+To find out right filename to annotate vc-hgcmd uses `status --rev <rev> -C file'.

+- `previous-revision' and `next-revision' respect files Keys `p' and `n' in annotation buffer works correctly.

 - Create tag
 vc-hgcmd creates tag on `vc-create-tag'